 So here’s something important to remember:

-Markers want to know that you have accessed the best sources, according to the rules of essay writing.
+Graders want to know that you have accessed the best sources, according to the rules of essay writing.

 How do they do this?

-Your marker will scan through your essay and your reference list to make sure all your sources are from textbooks or peer reviewed journal articles.
+The person grading your paper will scan through your essay and your reference list to make sure all your sources are from textbooks or peer reviewed journal articles.
 They’ll be looking for red flags like:

 - URLs to blogs or dot-com websites;